Geoff Cox BA MA PhD

 1994 This is Not the National Curriculum for Art, book and postcard set (co-authored with Victoria de Rijke), London: Middlesex University, ISBN 1-85924-033-X.

-2017 A Peer-Reviewed Journal about Machine Research Aarhus/Berlin: Aarhus University/transmediale, co-edited, 40pp.
+2017 A Peer-Reviewed Journal about Machine Research, APRJA 6:1, Aarhus/Berlin: Aarhus University/transmediale, co-edited, online and offline.

-2016-ongoing The Contemporary Composition book series – 02 Terry Smith; 03 Jussi Parikka; 04 Wolfgang Ernst; 05 Raqs Media Collective; 06 Dexter Sinister; 07 Knut Ebeling; 08 Margaret-Anne Hutton; 09 Mikkel Bolt Rasmussen; 10 Contemporary Research Intensive (series ed. with Jacob Lund), Berlin: Sternberg Press.
+2016-ongoing The Contemporary Composition co-edited book series (with Jacob Lund) [02 Terry Smith; 03 Jussi Parikka; 04 Wolfgang Ernst; 05 Raqs Media Collective; 06 Dexter Sinister; 07 Knut Ebeling; 08 Margaret-Anne Hutton; 09 Mikkel Bolt Rasmussen; 10 Contemporary Research Intensive; 11 Olga vob Schubert; 12 Verina Gfader et al; 13 Jacob Lund], Berlin: Sternberg Press.

-2016 A Peer-Reviewed Journal about Excessive Research (ed. with Christian Ulrik Andersen) APRJA online journal, 5:1, Aarhus/Berlin: Aarhus University/transmediale, available at www.aprja.net; also A Peer-Reviewed Newspaper about Excessive Research, co-edited, 14pp.
+2016 A Peer-Reviewed Journal about Excessive Research (ed. with Christian Ulrik Andersen) APRJA 5:1, Aarhus/Berlin: Aarhus University/transmediale, available at www.aprja.net; also A Peer-Reviewed Newspaper about Excessive Research, co-edited, 14pp.

-2014 A Peer-Reviewed Journal about Post-digital Research (ed. with Christian Ulrik Andersen & Georgios Papadopoulos), APRJA online journal, 3:1, Aarhus/Berlin: Aarhus University/transmediale, available at www.aprja.net; also A Peer-Reviewed Newspaper about Post-digital Research, co-edited, 24pp.
+2014 A Peer-Reviewed Journal about Post-digital Research (ed. with Christian Ulrik Andersen & Georgios Papadopoulos), APRJA 3:1, Aarhus/Berlin: Aarhus University/transmediale, available at www.aprja.net; also A Peer-Reviewed Newspaper about Post-digital Research, co-edited, 24pp.

 2013 Disrupting Business: art and activism in times of financial crisis (ed. with Tatiana Bazzichelli), New York: Autonomedia, 234pp.

-2013 A Peer-reviewed Journal about #BWPWAP (ed. with Christian Ulrik Andersen), APRJA online journal, 2:2, Aarhus/Berlin: Aarhus University/transmediale, available at www.aprja.net; also Researching #BWPWAP: Peer-reviewed Newspaper, co-edited, 20pp.
+2013 A Peer-reviewed Journal about #BWPWAP (ed. with Christian Ulrik Andersen), APRJA 2:1, Aarhus/Berlin: Aarhus University/transmediale, available at www.aprja.net; also Researching #BWPWAP: Peer-reviewed Newspaper, co-edited, 20pp.

-2012 A Peer-reviewed Journal about In/compatible Research (ed. with Christian Ulrik Andersen), APRJA online journal, 2:1, Aarhus/Berlin: Aarhus University/transmediale, available at www.aprja.net; also World of the News: The Greatest Peer-Reviewed Newspaper of In/compatible Research in the World, 32pp.
+2012 A Peer-reviewed Journal about In/compatible Research (ed. with Christian Ulrik Andersen), 1:2, Aarhus/Berlin: Aarhus University/transmediale, available at www.aprja.net; also World of the News: The Greatest Peer-Reviewed Newspaper of In/compatible Research in the World, 32pp.

 2010 Concept Store #3: Art, Activism and Recuperation (with Nav Haq & Tom Trevor), bi-annual journal, Bristol: Arnolfini, 112pp, ISBN 9780-907738-97-8.